John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

  ---

-     # -- Extra --
-     # Create a .Rprofile file to autoload TMB onto the search() path (and the MASS package, as another example) on R startup.
+       # -- Create a .Rprofile file to autoload TMB onto the search() path (and the MASS package, as another example) on R startup. --
      #     Provide your GITHUB_PAT from GitHub and uncomment the line to auto add to the
      #         R system environment (use Sys.getenv('GITHUB_PAT') to view).
      #     Do not share your WSL file folder with your GITHUB_PAT intact.